Back from APP 2015

 Maya Jewelry Maya showcased several new lines at APP this year: the Ace of Pentangles and Royal earrings; two more Punk styles; and our favorite, Black Magic Weights.
 We got new items, and restocked some of our favorites.

 Quetzalli We've restocked Quetzalli's always popular ammonite weights and picked some of their Indian-inspired press-fit ends and hinged septum rings.
 We also grabbed several more of their hanging designs.

 Scylla Scylla is a newer company, specializing in fine gold jewelry.
 We brought home some hinged septum rings, along with some amazing genuine stone press-fit ends (available in topaz, black spinel, and genuine diamonds).

 Sacred Symbols We now have even more designs available from Sacred Symbols.
 Handcrafted in Mexico, they make gold jewelry that is affordable for anyone.
 Check out their hinged clickers and seamless rings in our online store.
 More We restocked our collection of earrings from Eleven44, including some new designs.
 (These will be going up online in the coming weeks.)
-We picked up some beautiful new plugs from Bishop Organics, including some striking teardrop plugs.
 We brought home new septum pieces from Buddha, and we're still working on going through our huge new inventory of jewelry from Diablo Organics.
 So stop in our studio, and keep checking our online store to get first pick at what we brought back!
 If you've never been to an APP Conference, search #APP2015 on Facebook, Instagram, Twitter, and Tumblr to see some of what what this year was about.
 Lastly, for those of you who weren't lucky enough to be at the annual banquet dinner, one of this year's streakers recorded their run: